 Decades later, in December of 1991, Stan lost his battle with AIDS and in 2007, I was diagnosed with breast cancer.
 Reflecting on these events during a radiation appointment convinced me of exactly what I wanted to do when I recovered.
 I wanted to turn my tradition of making holiday candy into a business.
 In 2009, I founded Red Kite Candy in honor of my brother, and in hopes that you’ll be able to taste a bit of your childhood too.

 Thank you for your support,

 Founder of Red Kite Candy

 Our Commitment to the Environment

-We're always on the lookout for materials and methods that are gentler to the environment.
-For example, our cello bags are made from compostable, plant-based material.
-Inks are all soy-based and we use recycled post-consumer content whenever possible.
+Red Kite is always on the lookout for materials and methods that are gentler to the environment.
+Our cello bags are made from compostable, plant-based material, inks are all soy-based and we use recycled post-consumer content whenever possible.
 These materials may cost a bit more, but we think they're worth it.
-We're fortunate we have so many quality sources of ingredients in our “backyard”.
-All of our milk, cream, butter, eggs, maple syrup and honey are locally sourced.
-We’re glad we can avoid the energy impact of unnecessary transportation from faraway places.
+We're fortunate to be able to locally source all of our milk, cream, butter, eggs, maple syrup and honey to avoid the energy impact of unnecessary transportation from faraway places.